ReservedKeyword/StreamSideResearch/README.md

 Before installing the mod, install [MelonLoader](#prerequisites), preferably using the official installer found on MelonLoader's website.
 Once MelonLoader has installed, run the game once, and wait for the main menu to appear before closing the game.

+> [!NOTE]
+> When running the game for the first time after installing MelonLoader, it may take a few minutes, as MelonLoader decompiles IL2CPP.
+Progress will be shown in the console window.
+>
+> Ensure you wait until MelonLoader completely finishes and loads the main menu before exiting.

 Download the latest version of StreamSideResearch from our [Releases page](https://github.com/ReservedKeyword/StreamSideResearch/releases), and drag-and-drop `StreamSideResearch-x.x.x.dll` into the `Mods` directory.

 For reference, if you right-click Roadside Research in Steam, click Properties, then click on Installed Files, you should see similar to the following image.
-In this image, click on "Browse..." and you File Explorer will open to your game's Steam directory.
+When clicking on "Browse...", File Explorer will open to your game's Steam directory.

 ![Steam Game Location](./images/find-game-location.png)

-Start Roadside Research Demo again, allowing the game *and the mod* time to fully launch, before exiting the game (again) once reaching the main menu.
+Start Roadside Research again, allowing the game *and the mod* time to fully launch, before exiting the game (again) once reaching the main menu.

-Proceed to the next section in this document to learn how to configure the mod!

 ## Configuration

-The configuration file can be found in your game's `UserData` directory, with the name `StreamSideResearch.cfg`.
+The configuration file can be found in your game's `UserData` directory, under the name `StreamSideResearch.cfg`.

 The path will look similar to `/path/to/game/UserData/StreamSideResearch.cfg`, where `/path/to/game` is the path to the Roadside Research game directory.
 (See image above on how to locate where the game was downloaded.)